MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 --- -->

-## Instructions for WinUI 3 unpackaged desktop apps
+## Instructions for WinUI 3 unpackaged apps

 <!-- > [!NOTE]
 > WinUI 3 support for unpackaged apps is currently in **preview**, and is not production-ready.
 You must download the [Windows App SDK Preview Extension for Visual Studio](../../windows-app-sdk/preview-channel.md) to get the project templates and build unpackaged desktop apps with WinUI 3.
 For a list of the **known issues**, see [Windows App SDK 1.0 Preview 3 release notes](../../windows-app-sdk/preview-channel.md). -->